albertomontesg/davis-interactive/docs/pages/user_guide/installation.md

 ## DAVIS Dataset

-In addition to the framework, if you want to evaluate locally your models, you will need to download the DAVIS 2017 Dataset.
-You must download the `trainval` bundle with 480p resolution.
+In addition to the framework, if you want to evaluate your models locally, you will need to download the DAVIS 2017 Dataset (`trainval` bundle at 480p resolution).

-*Note*: script to download dataset soon available.
+*Note*: script to download the dataset soon available.

 ## Development

 If you want to contribute to this package you will need to have a copy of the code to work with.
-First download the code from Github:
+First, download the code from Github:

 ```bash
 git clone https://github.com/albertomontesg/davis-interactive.git && cd davis-interactive